brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-15.md

 was attached to the body of a very naked, pale green tinted woman.
 Her enormous black eyes blinked guilelessly at him for a moment, her pretty pointed face seemingly perplexed.
 Then she smiled wide with her razor sharp teeth, and grabbed *his* hand.
-A shellycoat*, one of the innumerable breeds of water faeries that made drowning humans their habit.
+A shellycoat\[^125-4], one of the innumerable breeds of water faeries that made drowning humans their habit.
 He jerked back, but her hold was unbreakable and she dragged him towards the thick cluster of reeds that must have been her hiding spot.

 As he thrashed and struggled to pull back, he felt the magic of Gryffidnor's sword surge into his palm, and brought it around to swipe at her like an angry